IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+8/27/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Learn Python the Hardway ex26.py
+  - resume critique meeting
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Sprint review
+  - Sprint retrospective
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - no blockers, though applications didn't make it to the increment.
+An issue for the retro.

 8/26/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__